Gabal Elba

-Gabal Elba (جَبَل علْبَة Gabal ʿElba, /arz/, "Box Mountain"), or Elba Mountain refers to the mountain itself as well as the mountainous area in the Halaib Triangle of Northeast Africa.
+Gabal Elba (جَبَل علْبَة Gabal ʿElba, /arz/, "Box Mountain"), or Elba Mountain, is a mountain as well as a mountainous area in the Halaib Triangle of Northeast Africa.
 It is claimed by both Egypt and Sudan, but is under Egyptian control.

 Geography

 The higher peaks in the area are Gabal Elba (1,435 m), Gabal Shellal (1,409 m), Gabal Shendib (1,910 m) and Gabal Shendodai (1,526 m).

 Average annual rainfall in the region is less than 50 mm, but orographic precipitation in and around Gabal Elba itself amounts to as much as 400 mm. in the upper areas.

 This phenomenon is due to the proximity of the Red Sea coast (some 15–30 km east of the mountains) and also to the fact that the coast, slightly curved to the east at this point, presents an unusually broad front to the sea across a 20–25 km strip of relatively flat land, which facilitates interception of moisture-laden north-east sea winds.
 This phenomenon is registered at its best in the northeast of the region, where Gabal Elba is located, which explains the fact that Gabal Elba receives higher precipitation than other coastal mountains in the range, including higher ones.
 Aridity gradually increases to the southwest of the area.